The category of a partitioned fan

 \begin{thm} \textnormal{(\cref{thm:cubicalcat})} Let $\Sigma$ be a simplicial fan and $\Pfrak$ an admissible partition.
 Then the category $\Cfrak(\Sigma, \Pfrak)$ of the partitioned fan is a cubical category and its classifying space $\Bcal \Cfrak(\Sigma, \Pfrak)$ thus a cube complex. \end{thm}

 The following categorical conditions are sufficient for the classifying space of the category $\Cfrak(\Sigma, \Pfrak)$ to be a $K(\pi,1)$ space (see \cite[Prop.
 3.4, Prop.
-3.7]{Igusa2022} and \cref{prop:igusacriteria}): \begin{enumerate} \item There exists a faithful functor from $\Cfrak(\Sigma, \Pfrak)$ to some group $G$, viewed as a groupoid with one object. \item The second condition is referred to as the pairwise compatibility of last factors, a more technical condition about the compatibility of certain morphisms in the category, see \cref{prop:igusacriteria} (2). \end{enumerate}
+3.7]{Igusa2022} and \cref{prop:igusacriteria}): \begin{enumerate} \item There exists a faithful functor from $\Cfrak(\Sigma, \Pfrak)$ to some group $G$, viewed as a groupoid with one object. \item + (3) The second and third conditions are referred to as the pairwise compatibility property of first and last factors respectively.
+These are more technical conditions about the compatibility of certain morphisms in the category, see \cref{prop:igusacriteria}. \end{enumerate}

-Both conditions are satisfied for the $\tau$-cluster morphism categories of special classes of algebras, like representation-finite hereditary algebras \cite{IgusaTodorov2017}, Nakayama(-like) algebras \cite{HansonIgusa2021, HansonIgusaPW2SMC} and certain gentle algebras \cite{HansonIgusaPW2SMC}.
+The pairwise compatibility property of first factors is satisfied by the $\tau$-cluster morphism category of any finite-dimensional algebra.
+The other two conditions are satisfied for the $\tau$-cluster morphism categories of special classes of algebras, like representation-finite hereditary algebras \cite{IgusaTodorov2017}, Nakayama(-like) algebras \cite{HansonIgusaPW2SMC, HansonIgusa2021} and certain gentle algebras \cite{HansonIgusaPW2SMC}.
 Moreover, the $\tau$-cluster morphism category of $\tau$-tilting finite algebras of rank at most 3 satisfies the pairwise compatibility of last factors \cite{BarnardHanson2022}, whereas some examples are known which do not satisfy this property (cf. \cite{BarnardHanson2022}, \cite{HansonIgusaPW2SMC}).